-Appearance - Solar panel can be mounted anywhere there is sunlight, up to 120 feet from the fans, out of sight.
-Fans are located inside roof eaves or crawl space vent.
+Appearance - Solar panels with Flex Mounts can be mounted anywhere there is sunlight, up to 120 feet from the fans, out of sight.
+Fans are located inside roof eave through soffit vents or in crawl space foundation vent.
 No protruding boxes or domes.
-Solar panel mounts can be painted to match structure.

 Safety - Low power, no fire or shock hazard.
 All electrical components and plastics are UL Listed.
 Plastics are low smoke, fire retardant, self-extinguishing.
 Once installed, no exposed moving parts.